darsyn/ip/docs/03-overview.md

 $ip->getExpandedAddress(); // string("0000:0000:0000:0000:0000:ffff:7f00:0001")
 ```

-### `getProtocolAppropriateAddress()`
+### Protocol Appropriate Address

-Is only available for the `Multi` class.
-If the instance of `Multi` contains a
+`getProtocolAppropriateAddress()` is only available for the `Multi` class.
+If
-version 4 address, it will be returned in dot-notation, otherwise it returns a
+the instance of `Multi` contains a version 4 address, it will be returned in
-compacted version 6 address.
+dot notation, otherwise it returns a compacted version 6 address.

 ```php
 <?php